trothr/best/SSH.md

 cryptography as found in SSL/TLS (PKI as found in support of HTTPS), but SSH is a completely different protocol from TLS or SSL.

-When connecting with an SSH-enabled tool (e.g., PuTTY or SecureCRT), be sure you are in fact using SSH protocol and are using version 2 of the protocol.
+When connecting with an SSH-enabled tool (e.g., PuTTY or TERATERM or SecureCRT), be sure you are in fact using SSH protocol and are using version 2 of the protocol.
 You may be able to sign-on with a password, but signing-on with a public/private key pair is recommended.
 The original SSH1 protocol was replaced by SSH2 several years ago, but occasionally you will see references to SSH1.
 Avoid SSH1.